Course

 Output

-In this program, the user is asked to enter two numbers.
-These two numbers entered by the user are stored in variable num1 and num2 respectively.
+In this program, the user is asked to enter two numbers which are stored in variables a and b respectively.

-Then, the product of num1 and num2 is evaluated and the result is stored in variable product.
+Then, the product of a and b is evaluated and the result is stored in product.

-Finally, the product is displayed on the screen.
+Finally, product is displayed on the screen using printf().